Alberto Fabra: Personal life

 He graduated in technical architecture at the Polytechnic University of Valencia in 1987.

 He is married to Cristina Fortanet and has two children.
 He has denied being a cousin of the former President of the provincial Council of Castellón, Carlos Fabra.

 On 23 March 2020, during COVID-19 pandemic in Spain, Fabra was admitted to an intensive care unit after testing positive for COVID-19.

 Political career

 He had his first political office in 1991, when he was elected Councillor of the city of Castellón de la Plana.
 In 1993 he became Councillor for youth and environment and, in 1999, he was appointed Councillor for urban planning.
 In 2005, he was appointed Mayor of the city, after José Luis Gimeno resigned.
 Fabra held the position in the municipal elections of 2007 and 2011 (elections in which he was also elected to the Corts Valencianes).
 In 2009, he was appointed coordinator of the People's Party in the Valencian Community.

+He was elected to the 15th Congress of Deputies from Castellón in the 2023 Spanish general election.